SergiusTheBest/plog/README.md

 - converter

 ##Custom data type
-The following function must be implemented to add a custom data type to the log stream output:
+To write a custom data type to a log message implement the following function:

 ```cpp
 namespace plog